 The Federal Government is the largest provider of student loans for college students, graduates, and professionals.
 These loans are managed by loan servicers.
 If you are one of those who have applied for federal loans, then you have to work with them.

 The loan servicer completes billing of loans for borrowers, collects and process the payments.
 Besides, they provide help for borrowers in taking advantage of the policies and programs offered for the borrowers such as -

-1. Borrower's problems
+1. Solve borrower's problems

-Paying off your Federal student loan can take more than 20 years.
+Paying off your federal student loan can take more than 20 years.
 At a particular point, you may be getting into problems relating to your bills and payment.
 During that time, your loan servicer will help you with it and make sure the goal of repayment is ensured.

 2. Provide repayment plans